I love my Venetian blinds, they look so stylish! And, they are an ideal way to get the best level of light and privacy in a room.

-I love microfibre cloths, so this is my preferable way to clean blinds.
-Microfibre is perfect for attracting dust particles rather than spreading them around.
+I love microfiber cloths, so this is my preferable way to clean blinds.
+Microfiber is perfect for attracting dust particles rather than spreading them around.

-I find it best to use a dry rather than damp microfibre cloth because a dry cloth can attract dust much better and you can still remove greasy marks if you apply a bit of pressure.
+I find it best to use a dry rather than damp microfiber cloth because a dry cloth can attract dust much better, and you can still remove greasy marks if you apply a bit of pressure.
 A damp cloth tends to spread the dust around into clumps.

 2. Use a fluffy sock

-If you don’t have a microfibre cloth to hand you could use a fluffy sock instead.
+If you don’t have a microfiber cloth to hand you could use a fluffy sock instead.

 3. Use a dusting mitt

-A very convenient way to clean venetian blinds is to use a dusting mitt.
-You can buy microfibre dusting mitts from Amazon.
+A very convenient way to clean Venetian blinds is to use a dusting mitt.
+You can buy microfiber dusting mitts from Amazon.

 4. Use the soft brush attachment on your vacuum

 If you hate spreading dust around this is a good option for you.
-This works best if your venetian blind is just dusty.
-If you have stuck on dirt and grease you will need to wipe again with a damp microfibre cloth.
+This works the best if your Venetian blind is just dusty.
+If you have stuck on dirt and grease you will need to wipe again with a damp cloth.

 Any non-wooden blind can be cleaned with water without the risk of damage.
 This means you have more options available to you.
-If you can take your blind down and hang or lay it outside you can spray it and rinse it with water and you can avoid wiping it completely.
+If you can take your blind down you can avoid wiping it completely.

 - Remove the blind.